 The Company assesses the credit quality of its customers, mainly taking into account the financial positions, past experience and other factors.
 Management ensures that sale of goods are effected with customers with an appropriate credit history.
 Management monitors on a consistent basis the performance customers with an appropriate credit history.
-Management monitors on a consistent basis the performance customers with an appropriate credit history.
 Management monitors on a consistent basis the performance of its trade and other receivables on a regular basis to identify expected credit losses, which are inherent in the Company's debtors, taking into account historical experience in collection of accounts receivable.